run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/configuration/create-then-close-ticket.md

+title: How to create, and then, close the ticket
+Description: configure for the creation and closing of the ticket at the same time.
+#How to create, and then, close the ticket

 For activities that do not require an SLA, where the attendant only wishes to formalize the request and execution of the activity, it's possible to configure for the creation and closing of the ticket at the same time.